jqnatividad/qsv/README.md

 ## Interpreters
-### Python

-The `python` feature is NOT enabled by default on the prebuilt binaries, as doing so requires it to dynamically link to python, which presents distribution issues, as various operating systems have differing bundled Python versions.

-If you wish to enable the `python` feature - you'll just have to install/compile from source, making sure you have the development libraries for the desired Python version (Python 3.6 to 3.11 are supported) installed when doing so.

-Note that if you plan to distribute your manually built `qsv` with the `python` feature, `qsv` will look for Python shared libraries (libpython* on Linux/macOS, python*.dll on Windows) against which it was compiled starting with the current directory & abort with an error if not found, detailing the Python library it was looking for.

-Note that this will happen on qsv startup, even if you're not running the `py` command.

-[PyO3](https://pyo3.rs) - the underlying crate that enables the `python` feature, uses a build script to determine the Python version & set the correct linker arguments.
-By default it uses the python3 executable.
-You can override this by setting `PYO3_PYTHON` (e.g., `PYO3_PYTHON=python3.6`), before installing/compiling qsv.
-See the [PyO3 User Guide](https://pyo3.rs/v0.17.1/building_and_distribution.html) for more information.

-Consider using the [`luau`](/src/cmd/luau.rs#L2) command instead of the [`py`]((/src/cmd/python.rs#L2)) command if the operation you're trying to do can be done with `luau` - as `luau` is faster than `py` and can do aggregations.

-The `py` command cannot do aggregations because [PyO3's GIL-bound memory](https://pyo3.rs/v0.17.2/memory.html#gil-bound-memory) limitations will quickly consume a lot of memory (see [issue 449](https://github.com/jqnatividad/qsv/issues/449#issuecomment-1226095316) for details).
-To prevent this, the `py` command processes CSVs in batches (default: 30,000 records), with a GIL pool for each batch, so no globals are available across batches.

 ### Luau

 [Luau](https://luau-lang.org) is a fast, small, safe, gradually typed embeddable scripting language derived from [Lua](https://www.lua.org/about.html).
 It lies at the [heart of Roblox technology](https://luau-lang.org/2022/11/04/luau-origins-and-evolution.html) - powering all it's user generated content, with [Roblox](https://en.wikipedia.org/wiki/Roblox)'s own internal code having more than 2 millions lines of Luau.